Tecdiary/sbm-guide/README.md

 You can select super, admin or staff to login as and try our demo.

+## Requirements

+-   PHP 7.1.3+
+-   MySQL 5.7.8+
+-   Installer will check other requirements

 ## Feature Request

 Please use the [trello board](https://trello.com/b/pxHkpEws/sbm-simple-business-manager) to request feature for the future updates.